orthanc-mirrors/orthanc-book/Sphinx/source/faq/log.rst

 ^^^^^^^^^^^^^

-if you used the `official Windows installers
+If you used the `official Windows installers
 <https://www.orthanc-server.com/download-windows.php>`__:

 1. Stop the Orthanc service.
 The actual process depends on your